PelleLille/hsl-docs/data.rst

   .. note::

-  	The file is returned in an unmodified state as received (only with a Recieived header applied).
+  	The file is returned in an unmodified state as received (only with a Received header applied).

 .. class:: MIME(partid)